aaron-grau/curic/rails/projects/goal_app/README.md

 Well funny you should mention that.
 It just so happens that we have these nice things called **Concerns** to factor out our association logic and _dry out_ our code.
-Go ahead and review the [concerns reading][concerns-reading] and then create your own `Commentable` concern.
+Go ahead and take a look at the [concerns reading][concerns-reading] and then create your own `Commentable` concern.